mcsl10/Mark-Soniel-Loka-Portfolio/README.md

 **As a Full-Stack Developer, I:**

-* Leverage Tech Stack
+- Leverage Tech Stack

-* Adapt Websites to User and Client Expectations
+- Adapt Websites to User and Client Expectations

-* Understand Industry Demands
+- Understand Industry Demands

 ## Skills

+### Technical Skills:

-* Front-End Development: HTML, CSS, JavaScript, React
+- **Front-End Development:** HTML, CSS, JavaScript, React

-* Back-End Development: Node.js, Express.js
+- **Back-End Development:** Node.js, Express.js

-* Version Control: Git
+- Version Control: Git

-* Database Management: MongoDB
+- Database Management: MongoDB

+### Soft Skills:

-* Problem-Solving
+- Problem-Solving

+- Adaptability

-* Targeted Research
+- Targeted Research

+### Tools:

+- Insomnia

+- Styled Components (UI)

 ## Projects

-### 1. Web Browser Game:

-Using object-oriented programming and implementing classes, I made this web browser game more functional.

-### 2. Gaming Vault:
+### Gaming Vault:

 Using the MERN stack, I created a web application that allows gamers to:

-* **Create an Account**: Users can sign up to access personalized features.
+- **Create an Account**: Users can sign up to access personalized features.

-* **Explore Games**: Discover the top and newest games available.
+- **Explore Games**: Discover the top and newest games available.

-* **Search for Games**: Utilize a search function to find specific titles.
+- **Search for Games**: Utilize a search function to find specific titles.

-* **Manage Game Lists**: Add games to various user lists (Interested, Currently Playing and Completed)
+- **Manage Game Lists**: Add games to various user lists (Interested, Currently Playing and Completed)

-* **Rate Games**: Provide ratings for games based on personal experiences.
+- **Rate Games**: Provide ratings for games based on personal experiences.

-* **Add Notes**: Leave comments or notes for each game to track thoughts and feedback.
+- **Add Notes**: Leave comments or notes for each game to track thoughts and feedback.

+### Web Browser Game:

+- Using object-oriented programming and implementing classes, I made this web browser game more functional.

+- Developed a life system, scoring system as well as a restart button when game has ended

 ## Contact